tkelman/GLUT.jl/README.md

 	freeglut

-The internet and the freeGLUT website seem to have instructions for Windows and Mac OS X, which (as always) have a more detailed (and frustrating) install process.
-I suppose [Homebrew](http://mxcl.github.com/homebrew/) (the recommended choice from what I hear) or [MacPorts](https://www.macports.org) will be helpful for Mac users.
+The internet and the freeGLUT website seem to have instructions for Windows, which (as always) have a more detailed (and frustrating) install process.
+I think mac comes preinstalled with GLUT and should work out of the box.

 #Usage notes